Skip to main content

 • Peel and chop the carrots

-• Cook vegetables until soft and puree
+• Boil the vegetables until soft and puree them

 Turkey with potatoes and cottage cheese